-Each child has an individual plan, which sets out:
+Each child has an individual plan, which sets out

-How often the school will make contact?

-The school will make contact at least once a week

-Which staff member(s) will make contact?

-We will always aim for a staff member who knows the family well to make contact home.
-However, in some instances this will be an alternative member of the safeguarding team.

-How will staff make contact?

-Contact will be made in a number of ways which could include any of the following; Over the phone, via text, doorstep visits, or a combination of all of the above.
+- How often the school will make contact this will be at least once a week - Which staff member(s) will make contact We will always aim for a staff member who knows the family well to make contact with home.
+However, in some circumstances this will be an alternative member of the safeguarding team. - How staff will make contact Contact will be made in a number of ways which could include any of the following: over the phone, doorstep visits, or a combination of both.